Study Abroad for the Summer at the National Theatre School of Ireland

 Exploring Dublin and beyond..

-Cultural visits include trips to Dublin Castle, EPIC (The Emigration Museum), the Irish Writers Museum, Hugh Lane Gallery, the National Gallery, the Irish Museum of Modern Art, James Joyce Tower in Sandycove, The Guinness Storehouse and evening theatre performances.
+Cultural visits include trips to places like Dublin Castle, EPIC (The Emigration Museum), the Irish Writers Museum, Hugh Lane Gallery, the National Gallery, the Irish Museum of Modern Art, James Joyce Tower in Sandycove, The Guinness Storehouse and evening theatre performances.
 Many of our students also take advantage of the weekends to travel to some of the many scenic and historical sites around Ireland.

 Course Structure: 5 days a week over 4 weeks.
 Weekends are free for travel